sultanadika/football-shop-mobile/README.md

 - Handling localization and configuration

 It is used as the root widget because many Flutter widgets (like Scaffold, AppBar, and SnackBar) require a Material Design context provided by MaterialApp.

+## Explain the difference between StatelessWidget and StatefulWidget.
+When would you choose one over the other?

+Differences between StatelessWidget and StatefulWidget:

+StatelessWidget	                                                       StatefulWidget
+Does not hold changing state.
+Holds state that can change during runtime.
+UI does not update automatically after being built.
+UI updates when state changes (using setState).
+Used for static screens/UI elements.
+Used for interactive or dynamic content.

+Use cases:

+StatelessWidget → static UI pages, simple buttons, labels StatefulWidget → forms, animations, user input, data that changes